lng-ng/anonify/README.md

 ## General usage
 This section contains information and instructions on using stratified sampling and the k-anonymization library.
 See below for replicating the experiments in the paper.
 ### Setup

 #### Prerequisites
 - Python 3.10+
 #### Installation
 - Clone this repository: ``git clone https://github.com/lng-ng/anonify.git``
 - Setup a virtual environment using virtualenv/conda.
 For running the experiments, conda was used.
 - Run ``pip install -r requirements.txt`` for the dependencies.
-### K-Anonymization
-The $k$-anonymization library is based on the [open-source code](https://github.com/fhstp/k-AnonML) of Slijepčević et al.
-Run ``python anonymization.py conf.json`` to produce a k-anonymized dataset.
-Options are given in the JSON configuration file.

-For $k$-anonymizing using ARX, the tool can be found [here](https://github.com/arx-deidentifier/arx/)
 ### Stratified Sampling
 Run ``python stratified_sampling.py conf.json`` to produce a sampled version of the input $k$-anonymized dataset.
 #### Input
-The input dataset has to be $k$-anonymized beforehand, but not necessarily by the provided $k$-anonymization library.
-It only needs to have the correct format: a ``.csv`` file, where each row represents a record and each column represents an attribute.
+The input dataset has to be $k$-anonymized beforehand.
+It needs to have the correct format: a ``.csv`` file, where each row represents a record and each column represents an attribute.
+The separator for the CSV is ``,``.
 An example dataset can look like this:
 | PID | Sex | Age | Test result |
 | ---- | ----- | -----| -----|
 | 3 | F | 32 | Positive |